 It has an intuitive drag-and-drop user interface which makes it easy to use and doesn’t require any coding knowledge.

-I use JotForm extensively and for all kinds of contracts I need to get signed from clients, vendors, contractors and employees.
+I use JotForm extensively and for all kinds of contracts, I need to get signed by clients, vendors, contractors and employees.

 JotForm has multiple subscription options, including a free plan.
 Free users have access to all of the same features as paid users, but with lower limits on form counts, form submissions, form views, upload space and submission storage.

-It is used by over half of all the websites.
+It is used by over half of all websites.

-Analyzing the data in it can tell you about marketing avenues which are working best for you.
+Analyzing the data in it can tell you about marketing avenues that are working best for you.